DavidSilTroy/python_API_Strawberry-flowers-recognition/README.md

-# API in Flask using YOLOv7
+# Object Detection API in Flask using YOLOv7

 ## This API if for a project to count strawberry flowers.
 For that we use [YOLOv7](https://github.com/WongKinYiu/yolov7)